Annapurna Circuit Trek Vs Manaslu Circuit Trek

 Best time to go on the Annapurna Circuit Trek and Manaslu Circuit Trek

-During the autumn season, the weather is usually dry, and the skies are clear, providing breathtaking views of the mountains.
-The temperature is also moderate, making it a comfortable time to trek.
-It is the most recommended time to trek in Nepal, and both the Annapurna Circuit Trek and Manaslu Circuit Trek are popular during this season.
+Autumn weather is usually dry, and clear skies provide breathtaking views of the mountains.
+The temperature is also moderate, making it comfortable to trek.
+The Annapurna Circuit Trek and Manaslu Circuit Trek are popular choices this season.

 The spring season is also a fantastic time to go trekking in both regions.
 The warmer temperatures make it more comfortable for hikers, and the blooming rhododendron flowers add to the beauty of the landscape.